 Where: Indiana University at Bloomington.
 Participants will be housed in a dormitory on the beautiful Bloomington campus.

-Application deadline: 2017 applications are now closed.
-Students will be notified the week of April 24 of their acceptance into the program.
+Application deadline: April 9, 2018.
+Students will be notified the week of April 30 of their acceptance into the program.

 How to apply: A complete application includes student application form (with parent/guardian information), verified courses/grades from counselor, recommendation from science teacher, and letter of recommendation from math teacher.